 Leaving Scarp Pool we headed west on Pinjarra-Williams Road, for Cookernup.
 As we approached Scarp Road’s intersection with Pinjarra-Williams Road I decided to check it out.
 There is no Water Corporation ‘No Entry’ sign here.

 Seven kilometres along Scarp Road is the turnoff to Oakley Dam.
 This is hidden gem.
 A great, un-advertised swimming hole.
-The associated Lookout is difficult but not impossible to access from the dam – it would seem that the intention is to access it via a lengthy walk on the opposite side of the car park – but it does provide great views over the coastal plain and the Alcoa Refinery.
+The associated Lookout is difficult but not impossible to access from the dam – it would seem that the intention is to force access via a lengthy walk on the opposite side of the car park – but it does provide great views over the coastal plain and the Alcoa Refinery.

 We continued north along Scarp Road, crossed Alcoa’s conveyor belt and eventually came to point where we had turned around a couple hours earlier.